LinneaKM/lager-v4/README.md

-Student projecet in Web applications for mobile devices at Blekinge Institute of Technology
+Student project in Web applications for mobile devices at Blekinge Institute of Technology